hvag/blog/automation.md

 ### Node

-Create a functionng Node application
+Create a functioning Node application

 Commit and push application to repo